 Section 40709.5 Emission reduction mitigation bank for electric generation facilities.

 (a) All local air pollution control and air quality management districts shall establish an emissions reduction credit bank using emissions reductions from all available sources, specifically including mobile sources, area sources, energy efficiency measures, industrial efficiency measures, and other non-permitted equipment retrofits.
 The districts shall utilize the measurement and verification protocols for such emission reductions as are established by the Air Resources Board pursuant to this section.
-Such credits shall be made available by the districts to new, modified, or expanded electric generation facilities that need emissions offsets in order to add new or expanded generation capacity which can be reasonably demonstrated to be on line by January 1, 2004.
+Such credits shall be made available by the districts to new, modified, or expanded electric generation facilities that need emissions offsets in order to add new or expanded generation capacity which apply for a permit authorizing construction from the Energy Resources Conservation and Development Commission before January 1, 2004.
 Such credits shall be provided to such facilities for the payment of fees at up to the market rate for emissions reduction credits.
 In order to maximize the amount of electrical generating capacity that can be created with available funding, emissions reduction credits for new, modified, or expanded generation capacity shall be made available to facilities where necessary and available.
-Proceeds from the sales of these emissions reduction credits shall be made available to fund emissions reduction programs in the air district where the new or expanded facility is located.
+Proceeds from the sales of these emissions reduction credits shall be made available to fund emissions reduction programs in the air district where the new or expanded facility is located or in any district where technically demonstrated air quality impacts occur as a result of the new or expanded facility.

 (b) An electric generation facility may be issued a permit for a new, modified or expanded source of emissions prior to obtaining and implementing emission reductions.
-However, the permit for each such electric generation facility shall mandate that the owner or operator of the facility shall obtain or provide for sufficient emission reductions through the emission reduction bank prior to the commencement of operation of the facility.
-In addition, the owner or operator of such a new, modified or expanded electric generation facility shall pay sufficient emission reduction fees to the emission reduction bank to fund the necessary emission reductions prior to the issuance of the permit.
+However, the permit for each such electric generation facility shall mandate that the owner or operator of the facility shall obtain or provide for sufficient emission reductions, as required by federal law, through the emission reduction bank prior to the commencement of operation of the facility.
+In addition, the owner or operator of such a new, modified or expanded electric generation facility shall pay sufficient emission reduction fees to the emission reduction bank to fund emission reductions to be redeemed from the bank prior to the issuance of the permit.

 (c) Each district may contract for the services of necessary qualified personnel to perform these functions.
 Each district is authorized to enter into such contracts as expeditiously as possible and for this purpose shall be exempt from the provisions of the Government Code and the Public Contract Code applicable to state contracts, including, but not limited to, advertising and competitive bidding requirements, to the extent that they would prevent, hinder, or delay the prompt mitigation of the effects of this emergency.

+(d) The Air Resources Board shall consult with and assist the districts to ensure that by July 1, 2001, each district shall (1) identify and prioritize existing opportunities for the creation of emission reductions within its jurisdiction that could be used as offsets for new, modified, or expanded electric generation facilities; (2) develop emission control strategies for such sources, including but not limited to, incentive programs that would be funded by emission reduction fees paid by electric generation facility permit applicants; (3) develop necessary regulations and guidelines to implement and preserve emission reductions in the emissions reduction credit bank that can be used to offset new, modified or expanded electric generation facilities in accordance with federal requirements.